Erdk/introtoprofiling/README.md

 $ gprof bin/c-ray-prof gmon.out | less
 ```

-You should see something similar to this:
+You should see something like this:

 ```
 Flat profile: